hikamaree/suckless/dwmblocks/README.md

 # Introduction
 This is my build of dwmblocks.
 It is a tool to modify the statis bar for dwm.
 It has modules for:
-1. CPU usage
-2. Memory Usage
-3. Internet bandwidth in and out
+1. Internet bandwidth
-4. Volume level
+2. Volume level
+3. Brightnest
-5. Battery
+4. Battery
-6. Date
-7. Time
+5. Time

 # What is dwmblocks?
 As described by torrinfail: